A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

 Oktoberfest golf experience

-Play a few rounds of tournament golf at the Galt Country Club, one of Ontario’s premiere private golf clubs.
+On Monday, September 8, 2025, play a few rounds of tournament golf at the Galt Country Club, one of Ontario’s premier private golf clubs.
 The event opens with an Oktoberfest-themed lunch and keg tapping ceremony, followed by on-hole prizing.

 Live music